-Ministry of Broadcast for Switch is coming April 28.
+Ministry of Broadcast for Switch is available for preorder now!
 Here’s all you need to know.

 In a lot of ways, the 2D platformer is the perfect video game genre.
 There’s no finer test of precision, timing, accuracy, and coordination.
 In my opinion, at least.
 And platforming games have been my favorite genre for over 30 years.

 The developers of Ministry of Broadcast seem to understand my pressing need to platform my face off, and that their art form is more than just a cute diversion.
 More than perhaps any genre, platformers—especially the side-scrolling sort—have benefited from creative developers pushing the limits of what pixel art can be, and how frantic gameplay can be, while still being entertaining.

 Super Meat Boy and VVVVVV helped make the simple-yet-insane format popular and git-gud gamers seemed to really appreciate the challenge.
 The Metroidvania is its own subgenre, and indie developers have been cranking out really high-quality ones.
 (Keep ’em coming!)
 But Ministry of Broadcast offers something distinctly different.

 Ministry of Broadcast Gameplay